kqlqk/BeHealthy/README.md

 ## About The Project
 The BeHealthy app can help you with your daily calorie counting, tracking your body condition, and it's also a good home/gym workout generator.

+<b>Development temporarily stopped due to lack of funds for maintenance</b>

 <b>Devs:</b> <a href="https://github.com/kqlqk">Kqlqk</a> <br/>
 <b>Current version:</b> - <br/>